-The forward fold, whether wide-legged or not, is an effective stretch that is accessible for beginners.
-Beginners may use yoga blocks to rest their hands on if they cannot reach the floor.
+The forward fold, whether wide-legged or not, is an effective stretch accessible for beginners.
+Beginners may use yoga blocks to rest their hands if they cannot reach the floor.
 The standing forward fold stretches your hamstrings, but the wide-legged forward fold (about 3 feet apart) stretches your inner hips.

 Half Side Splits

 My full-body beginner flexibility routine includes many great stretches, and I found it challenging to narrow it down to my six favorites.
 The last one was tough to pick.
 I ended up settling on the half-side splits because they stretch your inner hips and the whole back of your legs, and you can also use them to stretch your side body.